-Cancer treatment can put women into a temporary or permanent menopause.
-This may be by the removal of the ovaries, damage to the ovaries by chemotherapy or radiotherapy or by switching off the ovaries via oestrogen blocking drugs.
-In some younger women, the ovaries may start to function again and they then go through a natural menopause later on.
+Treatment for many different cancers, not just the hormone sensitive ones, can put women into a temporary or permanent menopause.
+This may be by the removal of the ovaries, switching off the ovaries via medication, damage to the ovaries by chemotherapy or radiotherapy or by taking drugs such as tamoxifen or aromatase inhibitors.
+In some younger women, the ovaries may start to function again (unless they have bee removed) and women then go through the natural menopause later on.

-We do have non-hormonal options that can be prescribed in low doses to help with hot flushes and night sweats.
+We do have non-hormonal options that can be prescribed in low doses to help with hot flushes, night sweats and some of the other symptoms.
 These include venlafaxine, citalopram, gabapentin, pregabalin, oxybutynin and clonidine.
+These options can be discussed with your GP or menopause specialist.

 Tips for managing hot flushes and night sweats: